 To escape the crowd, we took the riverside walk along the Sumida River toward Akihabara to see a bit of the weird side of Tokyo.
 Akihabara isn’t all that weird, really, but it does have a bit more of what tourists expect to see in respect to fashion and products in Tokyo.

-We did see a few of these James Bond-esque boats along the river–we expected them to submerge, but it never happened.
+We did see a few of these James Bond-esque boats along the river — we expected them to submerge, but it never happened.
 It would make for an interesting cruise along the Sumida River.

 We ended the day with a stop in Shinjuku for an evening view of the city from the Tokyo Metropolitan Government Building.
 Once again, I managed to arrive at the building with no line for the elevator and no crowd to block the view of the city.